 |Mild weakness/fatigue||Extreme weakness/ fatigue|

 With more than 200 types of cold viruses roaming around, it can be difficult to escape from getting a cold.
 That is why it is called the “common cold.”
 You can easily get the infection by touching the infected surfaces or through cough and sneezing of the infected person.
 In spite of these facts, by taking specific measures, you can decrease the chances of catching a cold during pregnancy:

 There are no treatments for the virus that causes the common cold.
 Medicines are usually taken to soothe the symptoms rather than cure a cold.
 The cold will resolve itself within a week.
 Many of the medications you use to alleviate the annoying symptoms of cold are usually not safe to take in the course of pregnancy.
 Particularly during the first three months, you should avoid taking any medicines as much as possible.
 Never take medicine without the approval of your doctor.
 If the symptoms of cold are bothering you a lot, the following will help you to get relief faster:

 You can take plenty of rest and keep yourself warm if you happen to catch the flu during pregnancy.
-Avoiding dehydration is a must, and you may take paracetamol (after confirming from your doctor) to lower a fever if it has been running high.
+Avoiding dehydration is a must, and you may take paracetamol (after confirmation from your doctor) to lower a fever if it has been running high.

 Pregnancy is not a time to ignore even a common cold.
 Therefore, consult your gynecologist if:

 Unlike the common cold, if the expecting mother develops flu, especially during the later stages of pregnancy, have higher chances of developing secondary complications, such as bronchitis (which, if ignored, can be developed into pneumonia).
 This, in turn, increases the risk of complications during pregnancy like preterm labor and premature birth.